icon

 What affects mortgage rates in Canada?

-• Bank of Canada rate: Beginning in March of 2022, the Bank of Canada began raising its key overnight lending rate for which banks pay to loan money to each other.
+2. Bank of Canada rate: Beginning March 2022, the Bank of Canada began raising its key overnight lending rate for which banks pay to loan money to each other.
 This has a direct effect on borrowing costs and home mortgage rates.
 In July 2023, the BoC raised overnight rates again to 5%, with the Bank Rate at 5¼% and the deposit rate at 5%.
 The Bank said, that inflation dropped from a high of 8.1% to 3.4% in May.
-But a continued tight labour market, and high food prices, has influenced it to continue its policy of quantitative tightening.
+As the inflation rate scaled down to 2.7% in June 2024, BoC went for its first rate cut in two years, lowering 25 bps to it’s policy interest rate which now stands at 4.75%.
+The interest rate is expected to go down further as inflation numbers improve and inch closer to the BoC target of 2%.

 How to get the best mortgage rates